8. Self Similarity

 And that is more important than it seems.
 The big difference between God's snow flakes and Koch's snow flakes is that God's are all different while Koch's are all the same.
 Koch's Snow Flake is sterile while with God's flakes, variety makes all the difference.
-This is why no tree is alike, no mountain is alike, no human is alike.
+This is why no two trees are the same, no two mountains are the same and no two humans are the same.
 But there's more:

 And besides that, the decimals of the number pi go on forever.
 That means that if we try to express the relationship between diameter and circumference of a circle in numbers we need infinite detail to stay truthful.
 But infinite detail does not exist, and so we must yield to the rather shocking conclusion that the before mentioned relationship can not be expressed in numbers, and that pi is not a number at all!

 The same goes for that other famous 'number' e, and all so-called transcendental numbers (numbers that go on forever after the dot; in other words, numbers that represent infinite detail).
 And to make matters worse, transcendental numbers out-number real numbers with an infinite factor.

 It may seem a bit paradoxical but since mathematics can not release its detailed accuracy, it loses connection with the real world around quantum level.

 Since reality is fuzzy, accuracy is approximation.